cedadev/tomcat-remote-user-valve/README.md

 request (when both headers are present, REMOTE_USER is preferred).
 The authenticated user can also be assigned roles by attaching them with an X_REMOTE_USER_ROLES header.

 Existing users defined in the `tomcat-users.xml` file will be ignored.
-Separate users with separate groups are created instead.
+Separate users with separate roles are created instead.

 ## How to use